MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 ![](scc3.jpg)

-During this second DFS, each vertex get assigned to a Strongly Connected Component, the root vertex changes only when the traversal jumps back to the list L. We end up with two Strongly Connected Components for this example, and their root vertices are `A` and `E`.
+During this second DFS, each vertex get assigned to a Strongly Connected Component, the root vertex changes only when the traversal jumps back to the list L. For this example, We end up with two Strongly Connected Components and their root vertices are `A` and `E`.

 **Complexity Analysis:**

-- For the Strongly-Connected-Component assignment, we used a hash table so that each assignment and checking whether a vertex has been assigned to a group is done in instant time.
+- For the Strongly-Connected-Component assignment, we used a hash table so that each assignment and checking whether a vertex has been assigned to a group is done in constant time.
-- Overall, we basically done linear-time DFS twice, so we visit each vertices and edges in the graph twice.
+- Overall, the complexity is $O(V+E)$, we basically done linear-time DFS twice, so we visit each vertices and edges in the graph twice.

 ### 4 - Check Satisfiability

 At this point, we have got the Strongly Connected Components, and within each component, every vertex can reach any vertex inside the component.
 Since the Directed Graph is a Implication Graph that we build earlier to represent the implied relationship between literals if they were to make the clauses True.
 All the vertices or Literals within a same Strongly Connected Component must share the same truth assignment, whether it is True or False.
-Hence, we can use this property to find contradiction where a Literal and it negation belongs to the same Strongly Connected Component.
+Hence, we can use this property to find contradictions where a Literal and it negation belongs to the same Strongly Connected Component.
 If the contradiction is found, the Formula is simply not satisfiable.

 ```python
 for vertex in scc_assignment.keys():